manuabhijit/database_view_portal_01/README.md

-# Sinple Database Viewing Portal
+# Simple Database Viewing Portal
 PHP MySQL Sample Project: Displays entire database as be need of the viewer based on password.

 #Languages and Frameworks